 President Woodrow Wilson designated Flag Day as an official holiday in 1916.
 However, the idea of an annual celebration of the flag dates back to 1885 when schoolteacher Bernard J. Cigrand held the first known Flag Day.

 To celebrate Flag Day, decorate your home with an American flag and start brainstorming how you'll celebrate the 4th of July this year.
-To gather friends & family virtually or for a BBQ, send free 4th of July online invitations!
+To gather friends & family, send free 4th of July online invitations!

 - This week is National Flag Week